github/docs/content/code-security/getting-started/github-security-features.md

 ### {% data variables.secret-scanning.partner_alerts_caps %}

 Automatically detect leaked secrets across all public repositories, as well as public npm packages. {% data variables.product.company_short %} informs the relevant service provider that the secret may be compromised.
 For details of the supported secrets and service providers, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#supported-secrets)."

+### Security advisories

+Privately discuss and fix security vulnerabilities in your repository's code.
+You can then publish a security advisory to alert your community to the vulnerability and encourage community members to upgrade.
+For more information, see "[AUTOTITLE](/code-security/security-advisories/working-with-repository-security-advisories/about-repository-security-advisories)."

 {% endif %}